If you have a Unix timestamp and you want to convert it to a human-readable format from the command line on macOS the

 -f option and pass

 %s which indicates the timestamp is formatted as the number of seconds since the Unix Epoch.

 $ date -ju -f "%s" 1629872092 Wed 25 Aug 2021 06:14:52 UTC

 You’ll notice the above output is in UTC.
-If you would like to convert to your computer’s local time zone, omit the
+If you want to convert to your computer’s local time zone, omit the

 $ date -r 1629872092 Wed 25 Aug 2021 14:14:52 WITA

-Of course, you can combine this with other command-line techniques to convert Unix timestamps you coming via
+Of course, you can combine this with other command-line techniques to convert Unix timestamps coming via

 stdIn or sub-shells.